Enhanced adic formalism and perverse t-structures for higher Artin stacks: Perverse t-structures

-A \emph{perversity smooth evaluation} (resp.\ \emph{admissible perversity smooth evaluation}, \emph{codimension perversity smooth evaluation}) on $X$ is an evaluation $\tp$ such that for every $(X_0,u_0,x_0)\in\Ob(\Vosm(X))$, $\tp_{u_0}$ is a weak perversity function (resp.\ admissible perversity function, codimension perversity function) on $X_0$.
+A \emph{perversity smooth evaluation} (resp.\ \emph{admissible perversity smooth evaluation}, \emph{codimension perversity smooth evaluation}) on $X$ is a smooth evaluation $\sfp$ such that for every $(X_0,u_0,x_0)\in\Ob(\Vosm(X))$, $\sfp_{u_0}$ is a weak perversity function (resp.\ admissible perversity function, codimension perversity function) on $X_0$.

 Similarly, we define \'etale evaluations and (admissible/codimension) perversity \'etale evaluations on a higher Deligne--Mumford stack $X$ using $\Voet(X)$.